Pikachuxxxx/Razix/README.md

 | Core Systems | Frame Graph |
 | ----------- | ---------- |
 | <img src="./Docs/Architecture/RazixEngine-CoreSystems.png" width="300">  |  <img src="./Docs/Architecture/Razix Engine-FrameGraph.png" width="300"> |

+# Contributing
+More information will be update on creating PRs and other ways to contribute to Razix Engine.

+### Style Guide
+Check the [style guide](./Docs/RazixStyleGuide.md) for Razix Style enforcements

 # Changelog and Release Notes